AnonymouX47/term-image/docs/source/glossary.rst

       since there are technically two times more pixels along the vertical axis than along the horizontal axis in one character cell.

+   render style
+   render styles
+   style
+   styles
+      A specific technique for rendering or displaying pixel data (including images) in a terminal emulator.

+      A render style (or simply *style*) is implemented by a class, often refered to as a *render style class* (or simply *style class*).

+      .. seealso:: :ref:`render-styles`

    scale
       The fraction/ratio of an image's size that'll actually be used to :term:`render` it.